lesserkuma/goombacolor/README.md

-# goombacolor
+# Goomba Color
-Game Boy Color emulator for GBA
+Originally created by Flubba and Dwedit

+Source code imported from https://www.dwedit.org/gba/goombacolor.php

+## Modifications
+* Batteryless saving for reproduction/bootleg flash cartridges that come with SRAM but without a battery